History of email: ARPANET mail

+Mail protocol proposal

+A "Mail Protocol" was proposed by Richard Watson at the Network Information Center's (NIC), hosted by SRI-ARC, in in July 1971.
+This proposal was revised and updated in in August and November 1971, respectively.
+However, the protocol was not implemented on the ARPANET.

+Network mail using FTP

-Experimental message transfers between separate computer systems began on the ARPANET.
-Ray Tomlinson, of BBN, sent the first message across the network in 1971, initiating the use of the "@" sign to separate the names of the user and the user's machine.
-He sent a message from one Digital Equipment Corporation PDP-10 computer to another PDP-10.
+In August 1971, Ray Tomlinson, of BBN, updated an existing utility called SNDMSG so that it could copy messages (as files) over the network.
+He sent the first message across the network in 1971, initiating the use of the "@" sign to separate the names of the user and the user's machine.
+His message was sent from one Digital Equipment Corporation PDP-10 computer to another PDP-10.
 The two machines were placed next to each other.
-Tomlinson's work was adopted across the ARPANET, which significantly increased network traffic.
-Tomlinson has been called "the inventor of modern email".

-A "Mail Protocol" was proposed in in July 1971, and a more comprehensive approach in in June 1973, but these were not implemented.

-From SNDMSG to MSG

-In early 1971, Ray Tomlinson updated an existing utility called SNDMSG so that it could copy messages (as files) over the network.
-In July 1972, Abhay Bhusan, a professor at MIT, was writing the final specs of the ARPANET file-transfer protocol.
-Upon the suggestion of his colleagues, he added Tomlinson's email programs to the final product.
-Tomlinson's program was an immediate hit.
-An ARPA study in 1973, a year after network email was introduced to the ARPANET community, found that three-quarters of the traffic over the ARPANET consisted of email messages.
+In effect, SNDMSG was the first mail transport agent (MTA).

+In July 1972, Abhay Bhusan, a professor at MIT, was writing the final specs of the ARPANET File Transfer Protocol (FTP).
+Upon the suggestion of his colleagues, he added Tomlinson's programs to the final product.
+Two FTP commands, MAIL and MLFL, permitted an FTP user process to deliver a file or string of text to an FTP server process, designating it as mail to be made available to a user, identified by a local name, in its host.

-Lawrence Roberts, the project manager for the ARPANET development, took the idea of READMAIL, which dumped all "recent" messages onto the user's terminal, and wrote a program for TENEX in TECO macros called RD, which permitted access to individual messages.
+In the same month, Lawrence Roberts, the project manager for the ARPANET development, took the idea of READMAIL, which dumped all "recent" messages onto the user's terminal, and wrote a program for TENEX in TECO macros called RD, which permitted access to individual messages.
 Barry Wessler then updated RD and called it NRD.

 Marty Yonke rewrote NRD to include reading, access to SNDMSG for sending, and a help system, and called the utility WRD, which was later known as BANANARD.
 John Vittal then updated this version to include three important commands: Move (combined save/delete command), Answer (determined to whom a reply should be sent) and Forward (sent a message to a person who was not already a recipient).
 The system was called MSG.
 With inclusion of these features, MSG is considered to be the first integrated modern electronic mail program, from which many other applications have descended.

-FTP mail

-ARPANET defined conventions from 1973 for dissimilar computers to exchange mail using the File Transfer Protocol (FTP) over a homogeneous network.
-Two FTP commands, MAIL and MLFL, permitted an FTP user process to deliver a file or string of text to an FTP server process, designating it as mail to be made available to a user, identified by a local name, in its host.
+Improvements to the use of the File Transfer Protocol (FTP) for "network mail" were discussed in March 1973.

+An ARPA study in 1973, a year after network email was introduced to the ARPANET community, found that three-quarters of the traffic over the ARPANET consisted of email messages.

+Another "Mail Protocol" was proposed by Jim White of SRI-ARC in in June 1973.
+This drew criticism from Dave Crocker and Jon Postel and was not implemented.